ckp-0217/developer-bootcamp-2024/project-10-lending/README.md

    When a user deposits assets, they receive a proportion of total shares relative to their deposit.
    The value of each share increases over time as interest accrues to the pool, but the number of shares owned by each depositor remains constant.
 This way, the system only needs to update the total balance and the share value, not each individual's balance.

-Interest Rate Model for implementing a dynamic APY:
+Interest Rate Model

-## Formulas
+## Calculations Needed

 **Variable Interest Rate Model:**